ServiceNow Implementation: Process, Best Practices, and More

 What are the benefits of ServiceNow implementation?

 A well-planned ServiceNow implementation brings tangible benefits.
-The system operates with improved operational efficiency through its automated processes which connect all organizational data points.
+The system operates with improved operational efficiency through its automated processes, which connect all organizational data points.
 The system provides better employee and customer satisfaction through its simple self-service interface and artificial intelligence-based customer support system.
-The system reduces costs through automated error prevention and tool elimination and enables organizations to adapt their operations for growing business needs.
+The system reduces costs through automated error prevention and tool elimination and enables organizations to adapt their operations to growing business needs.
 The system includes built-in compliance and governance features, which support both security and accountability requirements.

-What are the stages of ServiceNow implementation?
+What are the five stages of ServiceNow implementation?

 How long does a ServiceNow implementation take?